genderfish/bigheaded/Readme.txt

       Short description: Mixed ANOVAs for first return and exit in the small tank.

-2. Relationship between files: Behavioral data from each tank is separate.
+2. Relationship between files: Each of the three experiments are analyzed separately.
+Carbon dioxide avoidance thresholds, and behavioral response data from the small and large tank are separate.